 The Lane Cove River is an important remnant natural area close to the CBD.
 The Lane Cove River estuary is the tidal part of the river between the weir at Lane Cove National Park and the mouth of the river between Greenwich Point and Woolwich.
 The estuary is highly valued as it preserves remnant bushland of significant ecological value and also acts as a resource for a variety of recreational pursuits.

 A Coastal Zone Management Plan has been prepared for the Lane Cove River estuary.
 The draft Plan contains a series of actions to address the issues of water quality; climate change; aquatic and riparian habitat; foreshore protection; and estuary health monitoring and evaluation.
 Click the link below to view the draft plan.

-Lane Cove River Coastal Zone Management Plan, Final Draft, March 2013, prepared by BMT WMB Pty Ltd
+Lane Cove River Coastal Zone Management Plan, July 2013, prepared by BMT WMB Pty Ltd

 Coastal Saltmarsh is an Endangered Ecological Community found along the Lane Cove River Estuary.
 It occurs in the intertidal zone on the shores of estuaries and lagoons that are permanently or intermittently open to the sea.
 In Lane Cove, this vegetation is frequently found on the landward side of mangrove stands, though mangroves can occasionally be found scattered through saltmarsh areas.
 To find out more about saltmarsh along the Lane Cove Estuary, refer to the reports and maps below...

 Saltmarsh Management Tools for the Lane Cove River Estuary, April 2010, prepared by Applied Ecology.

 There are a number of other studies on specific aspects of the Lane Cove River, its estuary and its catchment.
 Refer to the reports below..:

 Lane Cove River Estuary Recreation and Public Health Facilities Needs Study, July 2011, prepared by Gondwana Consulting